madisonkohls/melody-mapper/README.md

 ## Troubleshooting :woman_technologist:
 * If a warning indicates you cannot resolve react-router-dom, you need to then issue: `npm install react-router-dom --save`.
 * If you see the error 'Error: listen EADDRINUSE,' a process on your computer is running on a port our app uses (3000, 5000, and 8000).
 To end this process, find the PID via the command `lsof -i tcp:PA` where PA is the port address.
-Then you terminate the process via the command `kill -9 PID` where PID is the port ID
+Then terminate the process via the command `kill -9 PID` where PID is the port ID